 What facts should I know about C. diff (Clostridium difficile)?

 Clostridium difficile or C. diff is a bacterium.
 Microscopically it is referred to as gram positive and rod-shaped.
 It is exists best in a low oxygen environment.
 It was first described in 1935, and is considered one of the most common causes of infections in the colon.
 Clostridium difficile is also referred to as C. diff and C. difficile.

-C. diff can be found in uninfected persons.
+C. diff can be found in uninfected people.
 However, people taking antibiotics are risk of becoming infected with this bacterium as antibiotics disrupt the normal bowel bacteria and allow C. diff to grow rapidly (proliferate).